opnsense/docs/source/manual/how-tos/maxmind_geo_ip.rst

 Generate Licence Key
 ######################

 Once you have created an account you'll need to create a license key.
-Click in the "My Licence Key" link and generate a key.
+Click in the "My Licence Key" link and generate a key, it does not matter which version of geoipupdate you use, OPNsense does not use either.
+However if you choose the older than 3.1.1 version you will see a warning and a suggestion to upgrade, so choose 3.1.1 or newer.
 Save the key ID somewhere safe!!!

 You do not need to download the config at this point.